modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 ## <a name="model-dependencies"></a>1.
 Model Dependencies
 FastScore Engine manages the deployment and running of the model within a Docker container.
 As part of the deployment process, we will need to build the dependenices for our model on top of the base FastScore Engine container.
 This is a key piece for the Data Scientist to hand off to ModelOps to ensure the model can run downstream.

 For our XGBoost example, we will need to build in the dependencies into the FastScore Engine.
 The `examples` branch's docker-compose file points to the pre-built image on Dockerhub, but here are the steps to manually add to follow for your model.
 The image is defined using the Dockerfile and requirements.txt in `Getting-Started/requirements/xgboost_iris`.
 To build the image in the local repo, run `docker build -t localrepo/engine:xgboost .` within the directory.
-We can then modify the docker-compose.yaml to have Engine 1 utilize the new Engine and redeploy with `make deploy`.
+We can then modify the docker-compose.yaml to have Engine 1 utilize the new Engine and redeploy with `make`.

 Here are the key components that define the image: